KrioCodez/easypaginate/README.md

         text: "▶", // [OPTIONAL] the text of the next page button.
         style: 1 // [OPTIONAL] style of the button.
 Can be any number from 1 to 3.
     },
-    timeoutInSeconds: 30 // [OPTIONAL] timeout time.
+    timeoutInSeconds: 30, // [OPTIONAL] timeout time.
 Will reset on button press.
 Timeouts when no input.
-    displayPages: true // [OPTIONAL] displays the current page and total pages.
+    displayPages: true, // [OPTIONAL] displays the current page and total pages.
 Comes with watermark.
     isInteraction: false // <REQUIRED> set true if your bot uses slash commands, false if it doesnt.
 })
 ```